-Deanna Sampson, Board Member, has always had a passion for art as she is both an artist and an art museum lover.
+Deanna Sampson, Board Member, has always had a passion for art as an artist and an art museum lover.
 Deanna is also an ocean lover and a gardener and this helped her realize her need to take care of the environment.
 When Deanna met Ms. Erin 8 years ago she fell in love with Rare Hare studio.
 Her family and especially her daughter took lots of art classes and camps at Rare Hare studio.
 When Art FORM began in 2011 Deanna and her family were founding supporters as it is the perfect combination of taking care of the earth, landfill diversion, and arts education.

-Deanna has a Bachelors of Science Degree in Mathematics with an emphasis in Computer Science from San Diego State University.
-She has worked in San Diego, Boston, Fort Lauderdale and Zurich, Switzerland for companies such as Lotus Development Corp and IBM as a Software Engineer/Web Developer.
+Deanna has a BS in Mathematics with an emphasis in Computer Science from SDSU.
+She has worked in San Diego, Boston, Fort Lauderdale and Zurich for companies such as Lotus Development Corp and IBM as a Software Engineer/Web Developer.
 Deanna has served on several nonprofit boards and loves to provide volunteer service.
 Deanna, her husband and two teenage children provide 100’s of hours in volunteer service a year.
-Deanna intends to provide volunteer service to Art FORM as a Technical Specialist and Fundraiser but will also be found volunteering at workshops, conferences and running the Art FORM store.
+At Art FORM, Deanna has volunteered as a Technical Specialist and Fundraiser and has also volunteered at workshops, conferences and the Art FORM store.